tzhouhc/cs4119-proj/TESTING.md

 - 1 tracker alone would idle.
 - 1 peer would mine but fail to send.
+- 1 tracker and 1 peer, tracker will receive packet and become peer, then try to send packets to peer.
+Peer does not transform -- I haven't looked to check if it's the announcement did not go through or peer transition logic has issues..

 We want to be at a stage where: